ikashnitsky/demres-geofacet/README.md

 ## REPLICATION.
 HOW TO
 1. Fork this repository.
-2. Using RStudio open "2018-geofacet-mexico.Rproj" file in the main project directory.
+2. Using RStudio open "demres-geofacet.Rproj" file in the main project directory.
 3. Run the "R/master_script.R" file.
 Wait.
 That's it.
 The results are stored in the sub-directory "figures".